RossLab/B_viburni/4_Exploring_B_genes.md

 How does having a B change your expression profiles if you are a male or a female?
 Let's do a GO enrichment analysis.
 We'll need the following:

-- A file with GO terms for each genes in the following format:
+- A file with GO terms for each genes in the following format:g1/tGO:0004222;GO:0006508.

-	g1      GO:0005515
-	g10     GO:0005515
-	g100    GO:0004222;GO:0006508
-	g10000  GO:0005515

 The file is pviburni.gene.GO.
 We only have 7,793 genes with GO terms with is far from great.
 Let's try it from now and maybe try to incorporate more GO terms from the transcriptome.
 - The background population: 7,793 genes with GO annotations out of the 18,749 that passed the differential expression filters.
 - DE genes in B/B- males: 69 genes with GO terms (out of 247)
 - DE genes in B/B- females: 62 genes with GO terms (out of 220)

+Processed in R and moved to working directory.

-	# working directory /data/ross/mealybugs/analyses/B_viburni_2020/5_B_genes/GO
+	# /data/ross/mealybugs/analyses/B_viburni_2020/5_B_genes/GO
 	# conda env go_afilia
 	find_enrichment.py --pval 0.05 --method fdr_bh --obo go-basic.obo --outfile results/DE.males.genes.GO.basic.tsv DE.males.genes.go background.pop.go pviburni.gene.GO # 0 items
 	find_enrichment.py --pval 0.05 --method fdr_bh --obo goslim_generic.obo --outfile results/DE.males.genes.GO.slim.tsv DE.males.genes.go background.pop.go pviburni.gene.GO # 1 item